jcostateixeira/riziv-medication-record/input/pagecontent/example8.md

-## Dispense of medication that was prescribed, but not taken till the end
+## Example 8.
+Dispense of medication that was prescribed, but not taken till the end

 This example shows a prescription that is made by VOS and the pharmacist dispenses it.
 But at the time of administration, the treatment is stopped due to a reaction.